JustinTorrance/EveryBite/README.md

 # EveryBite

 Everybite helps you reduce food waste and save money.
 Simply enter the ingredients you already have at home, and EveryBite will show you recipes that include your ingredients.
+This app uses the Yummly API.

 ### Setup